Editing services are available for academic research journals, book manuscripts, statements of purpose, articles and short-form creative pieces.

-If you're still unsure of what type of editing you need after reading the descriptions below, visit the How and What page for a guide to choosing the right edit for your project!
+If you're still unsure of what type of editing you need after reading the descriptions below, visit the How it Works page for detailed info on editing.

 Types of Editing